-Here you will find the answers to the questions most frequently asked about our organization.
-Please call us or email us if you need more information.
-Download pdf version of the FAQ.
+Below you will find the answers to the most frequently asked questions about our organization.

 A Veteran must be approved for the Specially Adapted Housing (SAH) benefits by the Veterans Administration.
-These benefits are provided to Veterans with severe physical injuries, which may include one or more amputations, full or partial paralysis, and severe traumatic brain injury (TBI).
+These benefits are provided to Veterans with severe physical injuries that cause loss of or loss of use of two or more limbs or are blinded.
+Most of our Veterans have one or more amputations, full or partial paralysis, burns, loss of sight, severe traumatic brain injury (TBI), or a combination of these injuries.
 For more information about the VA Specially Adapted Housing program, please visit the VA website at the following link: http://www.benefits.va.gov/homeloans/adaptedhousing.asp.

 As part of the Veteran’s review, HFOT conducts a criminal background check and a financial review to include the last three years of taxes, as well as banking, income, and outstanding debt information.
 Additionally, we conduct our final interview and assessment during the Veterans Conference that we host in Massachusetts.

 Basic qualifying criteria for Veterans is as follows: